 You aren't automatically entitled to help with your health costs if you get contributory Employment and Support Allowance (ESA) or contribution-based Jobseeker's Allowance.
-But you might get help if you are on the Low Income Scheme (see below for more details).
+But you might get help if you're on the Low Income Scheme (see below).